perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 > KIMP standardises the communication between cryptographic clients that consume keys and key management systems that create and manage those keys

 - Leverages other standards like TLS whenever possible and focuses on problem of interoperable messages between cryptographic clients and key management systems
+- Allows organisations to deploy single enterprise key management infrastructure to manage all keys in organisation
+- Allows specific key management environments to communicate